pythonwithalex/mynotes/web_development/Web_Design_Notes.md

 #### Floats

-Floats let text and other elements flow around block elements instead of coming after them.
-To clear the floated elements completely, use 'clear: both'.
+Floats let elements flow to the side of block elements instead of following after them.
+To clear the floated elements completely, or to make sure a container wraps around its contained floated elements, use the **clearfix** technique below.
+The reason they aren't automatically cleared is that a float takes the element out of the document flow.

 To give a container that has floated elements in it a border, set the container width and give it overflow: auto. property